Sensitivity theorem

-In computational complexity, the sensitivity theorem, proved by Hao Huang in 2019, states that the sensitivity of a Boolean function $f\colon \{0,1\}^n \to \{0,1\}$ is at least the square root of its degree, thus settling a conjecture posed by Nisan and Szegedy in 1992.
+In computational complexity, the sensitivity theorem, proved by Hao Huang in 2019, states that the sensitivity of a Boolean function $f: \{0,1\}^n \to \{0,1\}$ is at least the square root of its degree, thus settling a conjecture posed by Nisan and Szegedy in 1992.
 The proof is notably succinct, given that prior progress had been limited.

 Background

 Several papers in the late 1980s and early 1990s showed that various decision tree complexity measures of Boolean functions are polynomially related, meaning that if $\alpha(f),\beta(f)$ are two such measures then $\alpha(f) \leq C\beta(f)^C$ for some constant $C>0$.
 Nisan and Szegedy showed that degree and approximate degree are also polynomially related to all these measures.
 Their proof went via yet another complexity measure, block sensitivity, which had been introduced by Nisan.
 Block sensitivity generalizes a more natural measure, (critical) sensitivity, which had appeared before.

 Nisan and Szegedy asked whether block sensitivity is polynomially bounded by sensitivity (the other direction is immediate since sensitivity is at most block sensitivity).
 This is equivalent to asking whether sensitivity is polynomially related to the various decision tree complexity measures, as well as to degree, approximate degree, and other complexity measures which have been shown to be polynomially related to these along the years.
 This became known as the sensitivity conjecture.

 Along the years, several special cases of the sensitivity conjecture were proven.

 The sensitivity theorem was finally proven in its entirety by Huang, using a reduction of Gotsman and Linial.